 You are entitled to receive your purchased tickets from the seller prior to the event, except in causes beyond reasonable control such as a shipping error, natural disaster, Act of God, labor disruption, civil disturbance, or armed conflict.
 If you do not enjoy receipt as promised, you will receive the standard, guaranteed refund.

-8. You have the right to a full refund if the ticket is refused or invalidated, or if the event is cancelled, based on the refund policy of the primary seller.
+8. You have the right to a full refund if the ticket is refused or invalidated, or if the event is canceled, based on the refund policy of the primary seller.

 If you are denied entry to an event because a purchased ticket is found to have been stolen, counterfeited or reported lost by the original purchaser, you deserve a full refund of the full contracted price.
 If an event is canceled, or if the ticket is invalidated without proper notification, the ticket broker shall follow the refund policy of the ticket issuer.
 Refund options should include the monetary refund, a store credit, or a mutually agreed-upon ticket exchange.